BBBase-EHeresy/PPPub/docs/rules_manual/shoot_phase.md

 Often, you will find that there are objects (or even other models) obscuring the shots you wish to make.
 When you are taking a look to see if your model can see its target, keep an eye out for any obstructions such as these.
 If you pass your Shoot roll, you will need to take an In The Way test for each obstruction.

-Taking an In The Way test is simple — roll a D6 and compare the result to the In The Way chart below.
+Taking an In The Way test is simple â€” roll a D6 and compare the result to the In The Way chart below.
 If the result equals or beats the number given by the In The Way chart, the shot continues on its way to the target.
 Should you fail, the shot hits the obstruction instead.
 If the obstruction in question is another model, the shot may even result in some damage ([see page 40]).

 Depending on what is between your model and their target, the roll will be easier or harder.
 If two or more obstructions stand In The Way of your shot, you will need to take an In The Way test for each of them, starting with the obstruction closest to the shooter.